Conference held by WIFT in Lithuania

 By Julia Tonsberg

 Gender equality in the film and television industry is still a major European issue.
-Even though the industry is improving when it comes to its involvement of women both behind and in front of the screen, there is still a long way to go to reach full equality between men and women.
+Even though the industry is improving when it comes to its involvement of women both behind and in front of the screen, there is still a long way to go to reach a level of complete equality between men and women.

 Therefore international organisations are continually raising awareness on this issue.
 In November 2019, Women in film and television Lithuania (WIFT LT) organised the conference ‘Gender equality in Lithuanian film industry’.
 WIFT is an international non-profit organisation and at the conference also a Danish representative of the organisation, Katrina Schelin, attended.
 Katrina Schelin is also a part of POW (Power of women) Festival.
 In this article, Eva Brazdžionytė, member of WIFT LT and Katrina Schelin give their reflections on the current equality level in the Lithuanian and Danish Film and television industry, and their opinions on how to deal with the challenges still related to this topic.